SCRN-VRC/Japanese-Handwriting-Classification-with-Fragment-Shaders/README.md

 float fifthPrediction = _RenderTexture[txTop5.xy];
 ```

+Mapping of the predicted class indexes to Japanese character can be found in [jp_seq2text.tsv](https://github.com/SCRN-VRC/Japanese-Handwriting-Classification-with-Fragment-Shaders/tree/main/Python/data)

 This is only if you want to edit the shaders, the prefabs should work out the box.

 ### Python, C++ Code